-Faculty – Jenny Brown has worked as a social worker and family therapist since the early 1980s.
+Faculty – Jenny Brown PhD, has worked as a social worker and family therapist since the early 1980s.
 Her clinical work has been in alternate care, couple therapy, family therapy, adult mental health, family homelessness, expatriate families and child and family health.
+Jenny’s research over the past years has focussed on parents and their involvement in their child’s mental health treatment.
 She is well regarded in Australia for her training in Murray Bowen’s Family Systems Theory and has been dedicated to developing the application of this model in clinical practice and training since the early 1990s.

 Having trained in family therapy with the Marriage Guidance Council, Jenny moved to the United States and completed her Masters doing her field work with Dr Salvador Minuchin and his Family Studies Institute in New York City.